Climate and non-climate drivers of dengue epidemics in southern coastal Ecuador

 Abstract:

 We report a statistical mixed model for assessing the importance of climate and non-climate drivers of interannual variability in dengue fever in southern coastal Ecuador.
-Local climate data and Pacific sea surface temperatures (Oceanic Niño Index [ONI]) were used to pbkp_redict dengue standardized morbidity ratios (SMRs; 1995-2010).
+Local climate data and Pacific sea surface temperatures (Oceanic Niño Index [ONI]) were used to predict dengue standardized morbidity ratios (SMRs; 1995-2010).
 Unobserved confounding factors were accounted for using non-structured yearly random effects.
 We found that ONI, rainfall, and minimum temperature were positively associated with dengue, with more cases of dengue during El Niño events.
-We assessed the influence of non-climatic factors on dengue SMR using a subset of data (2001-2010) and found that the percent of households with Aedes aegypti immatures was also a significant pbkp_redictor.
-Our results indicate that monitoring the climate and non-climate drivers identified in this study could provide some pbkp_redictive lead for forecasting dengue epidemics, showing the potential to develop a dengue early-warning system in this region.
+We assessed the influence of non-climatic factors on dengue SMR using a subset of data (2001-2010) and found that the percent of households with Aedes aegypti immatures was also a significant predictor.
+Our results indicate that monitoring the climate and non-climate drivers identified in this study could provide some predictive lead for forecasting dengue epidemics, showing the potential to develop a dengue early-warning system in this region.
 Copyright © 2013 by The American Society of Tropical Medicine and Hygiene.

 Año de publicación: